neofright/Path-of-Serenity-and-Insight/readme.md

 Here, when the dry-insight worker is distinguished from the jhānaattainer who does not use his *jhāna* to develop insight, the clear implication is that the former does not have a basic *jhāna*.
 If he did there would be no reason to speak of the two as separate cases.

 Further evidence for the existence of arahats lacking mundane *jhāna* is provided by the Susīma Sutta together with its commentaries.2 In this sutta the monk Susīma is perplexed about a group of monks who claim to have reached arahatship yet deny possessing supernormal powers or the peaceful deliverances of the immaterial sphere.
 To the question how they can be arahats without these attainments they reply: “We are liberated by wisdom” (paññāvimutta kho mayam).
 Confused by this answer, Susīma goes to the Buddha for clarification.
-The Buddha declares: “Susīma, first the knowledge of the structure of phenomena arises, after1.
+The Buddha declares: “Susīma, first the knowledge of the structure of phenomena arises, afterwards the knowledge of nibbāna.”
+Then he explains the impermanence, suffering, and selflessness of the five aggregates.
+He shows how contemplation of the three characteristics leads to dispassion, detachment and emancipation, elucidates the law of dependent arising, and convinces Susima that knowledge of the causal law can issue in liberation without requiring any possession of supernormal powers or the immaterial attainments.

+[^383]: 383.
 PP., p.
 779. Vism., p.
 573. 2.
 SN.
-2:119-23. wards the knowledge of nibbāna.”
-Then he explains the impermanence, suffering, and selflessness of the five aggregates.
-He shows how contemplation of the three characteristics leads to dispassion, detachment and emancipation, elucidates the law of dependent arising, and convinces Susima that knowledge of the causal law can issue in liberation without requiring any possession of supernormal powers or the immaterial attainments.
+2:119-23.

 It is true that in the sutta itself a lack of *jhāna* is not ascribed to the group of arahats liberated by wisdom.
 The text only mentions the absence of the five *abhiññās* and the *āruppas*.
 But the exegetical sources on the sutta fill in the gap, showing that these arahats reached their goal without mundane *jhāna* of absorption level.
 The commentary rephrases the monks’ reply ““We are liberated by wisdom’’ to make explicit the fact that they are dry insight meditators: ‘“‘We are liberated by wisdom, friend’: we are contemplatives, dry insight workers, liberated by wisdom alone.’’!
 The commentary explains the knowledge of the structure of phenomena (*dhammaṭṭhitiñāṇa*) as insight knowledge and the knowledge of *nibbāna* (*nibbāne ñāṇa*) as path knowledge.
 It states that the Buddha gave the long disquisition on insight ‘for the purpose of showing the arising of knowledge even without concentration.”?
 The subcommentary makes the sutta’s purport still clearer by explaining the commentary’s phrase “even without concentration” as meaning “even without concentration previously accomplished, reaching the characteristic of serenity,’’ adding that “‘this is said in reference to the vipassandyanika.”’?
 From all this it follows that these arahats, attaining emancipation by wisdom without prior concentration of the serenity level, lacked mundane *jhāna*.
 As arahats, however, they would necessarily have reached the supramundane *jhāna* of the paths and fruits, with constant access to the *jhāna* of the attainment of fruition.

-[^383]: 383. “Āvuso mayarn nijjhanaka sukkhavipassaka pafifiamatten’eva vimutta ti dasseti.”
+[^384]: 384. “Āvuso mayarn nijjhanaka sukkhavipassaka pafifiamatten’eva vimutta ti dasseti.”
 SN.A.
 2:117.
 N.B.: The word nijjhānakaé is ambiguous: the word nijjhāna is used in the suttas to mean reflection or contemplation and we here follow that usage by rendering its derivative as “‘contemplative” ; but the purport might also be “‘lacking *jhāna*,”’ as the prefix nir sometimes has a privative as well as augmentative meaning.

-[^384]: 384.
+[^385]: 385.
 “Vinā pi samadhirh evarh fianuppattidassanattham.”’
 Ibid.

-[^385]: 385.
+[^386]: 386.
 “Samatha lakkhanappattarn purimasiddharṁ vinā pi samadhinti vipassana saṇikaṃ sandhāya vuttarh.”’
 SN.T.
 2:125. van

 In contrast to the paññāvimutta arahats, those arahats who are *ubhatobhāgavimutta* enjoy a twofold liberation.
 Through their mastery over the formless attainments they are liberated from the material body (*rūpakāya*), capable of dwelling in this very life in the meditations corresponding to the immaterial planes of existence; through their attainment of arahatship they are liberated from the mental body (*nāmakāya*), presently free from all defilements and sure of final emancipation from future becoming.
 Paññāvimutta arahats only possess the second of these two liberations.